SummaryRead the full fact sheet

 Treatment for asthma

-- combination therapies that are preventers containing two different medicines.
+- Combination therapies – that are preventers containing 2 or 3 different medicines.

 Management of asthma